blockbusta/knowledge_base/vscode_remote_ssh_pod.md

 Here's a script that you can run *inside* your pod to install the SSH server and set it up for VS Code Remote:

+## Method 1: Use any existing pod

+Run this shell script in any existing pod to allow SSH connectivity:
 ```bash
 #!/bin/bash